For Deron Williams, the act of charity has always been about much more than just signing a check.

-“There are so many different causes, so many different diseases, so many people who have problems,” Deron says of the foundations' broad reach.
-"Point of Hope is just about helping people, and kids, especially.
+“There are so many different causes, so many different diseases, so many people who have problems,” Deron said.
+“Point of Hope is just about helping people, and kids, especially.
 I’m blessed to be able to give back.”